lerna-lite/lerna-lite/README.md

    - [lerna version --allow-peer-dependencies-update](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#--allow-peer-dependencies-update) if you want your peer deps to also be updated
    - [lerna version --skip-bump-only-release](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#--skip-bump-only-release) to avoid cluttering your GitHub releases in `independent` mode
    - [lerna publish --remove-package-fields](https://github.com/lerna-lite/lerna-lite/tree/main/packages/publish#--remove-package-fields-fields) (empty certain fields from `package.json` before publishing, ie: Lerna-Lite uses it to remove `scripts` and `devDependencies`)

 On a final note, the best feature of Lerna-Lite (versus Lerna) has to be its modularity.
 A large portion of the users are only interested in version/publish commands but on the other hand, a small minority are only interested in run/exec commands.
-Lerna-Lite offers that flexibility by allowing you to install only what you use and are interested in (see [installation](#cli-installation) below).
+Lerna-Lite offers you that flexibility by allowing you to install only the commands you choose to use (see [installation](#cli-installation) below).

 ### This lib will help you with